magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist.md

 sudo dnf groupinstall "Development Tools" "Development Libraries" I added ~/.local/bin in Xonsh path already (no need to do)

-Dragon, Pistol and Hugo-extended are already build and can be copied to ~/.local/bin from ~/Software/bin
+Dragon, Pistol and Hugo-extended are already built and can be copied to ~/.local/bin from ~/Software/bin

 Just run `make` to compile dragon and get an executable you can run immediately or put where you like.
 To install, run `make install`, which will put it into ~/.local/bin by default.